enricop/telefono-casa/USERSTORIES.md

 - Commune officer: Linux/Windows desktop

-### End-user stories
+### End-user agents stories

-- End-user are agents that belongs to a family
+- End-user are agents that belongs to a family, only one family.

-- Create a profile. (as a link to their agent pubkey)
+- Can create a profile. (as a link to their agent pubkey)

 - Can join a Commune by a [membrane proof](https://developer.holochain.org/resources/glossary/#membrane-proof) (receiving a signed authorization by a commune officer)

-- Can join a Family by a [capability-grant](https://developer.holochain.org/resources/glossary/#capability-grant) (receiving an invitation with a secret by an house holder)
+- Can join a Family by a [capability-grant](https://developer.holochain.org/resources/glossary/#capability-grant) (receiving an invitation with a secret by an house-holder)

 - Find all the end-users in the village organized by family name

 - Can vote an existing family

-- Can VoIP call other end-users of families that have a least the same number of votes of the caller family.
+- Can VoIP call any end-user of families that have a least the same number of votes of the caller family.
 The callee family should belong to the same village.

+- Can VoIP call any house-holders of the same village.

+- Can VoIP call any village chiefs.

-### House Holders stories
+### House-holders agents stories

+- Have the same base capabilities of end-users agests.

-### Village Chiefs stories
+### Village Chiefs agents stories

+- Have the same base capabilities of house-holders agests.

-### Commune Officer stories
+### Commune Officer agents stories

+- Have the same base capabilities of village-chiefs agests.